firebase/flutterfire/packages/cloud_firestore/cloud_firestore/README.md

 ## Improving iOS build times

 Cloud Firestore has dependencies on iOS that lead to slow builds (see [#349](https://github.com/FirebaseExtended/flutterfire/issues/349)).
-A solution to improve initial build times is in progress, but in the meantime, you can improve the performance of subsequent builds using the `cocoapods-binary` plugin.
+A solution is in the works to speed up initial builds (see https://github.com/firebase/firebase-ios-sdk/issues/4284), but in the meantime, you can improve the performance of subsequent builds using the `cocoapods-binary` plugin.

 To use, run `brew install cocoapods-binary` or `gem install cocoapods-binary` and add the following to your app's ios/Podfile.